Confirmed Sessions in Athens

 The National Archaeological Museum of Athens is the largest archaeological museum in Greece and one of the most important museums in the world devoted to ancient Greek art.
-It was founded at the end of the 19th century to house and protect antiquities from all over Greece, thus displaying their historical, cultural and artistic value.
+It was founded at the end of the 19th century to house and protect antiquities from all over Greece, thus displaying their historical, cultural, and artistic value.

-4) Visit the Benaki Museum of Greek Culture
+4) The Benaki Museum of Greek Culture

 The Benaki Museum of Greek Culture is housed in one of the most beautiful neoclassical-style buildings in Athens, near the National Garden and the Hellenic Parliament.
 It was converted into a museum in order to shelter the collections of Antonis Benakis.
 Following its most recent refurbishment (1989–2000) the building houses a unique exhibition on Greek culture arranged diachronically from prehistory to the 20th century.

-5) Explore The Ancient Agora
+5) The Ancient Agora

 The Ancient Agora Market in modern-day terms is the best-known example of an ancient Greek agora located in the northwest of the Acropolis and bounded on the south by the hill of the Areos Pagus and on the west by the hill known as the Kolonos Agoraios, also called Market Hill.

-6) Visit the Museum of Cycladic Art
+6) The Museum of Cycladic Art